 Pope Francis gave Trump several documents that he typically gives to visiting dignitaries, including a copy of his lauded 2015 address on climate change.
 Trump has said he believes climate change is “a hoax” created by the Chinese.

 The president was reportedly “effusive” in his thanks and told the pope, “I’ll be reading them.”

 “If and when the Vatican is attacked by ISIS, which as everyone knows is ISIS’s ultimate trophy, I can promise you that the Pope would have only wished and prayed that Donald Trump would have been President because this would not have happened,” Trump wrote.

-the promotion of peace in the world,” according to the Vatican’s press office.
+Trump and the pope discussed “the promotion of peace in the world,” according to the Vatican’s press office.
 The president described Wednesday’s meeting as “great” and “fantastic.”

 “It is hoped that there may be serene collaboration between the State and the Catholic Church in the United States, engaged in service to the people in the fields of healthcare, education and assistance to immigrants,” the Vatican said in a statement.